Harris, Curry lead 76ers past Bulls 106-94

 TIP-INS

-76ers: Won their seventh straight over the Bulls.
+76ers: Won their seventh straight over the Bulls. … Embiid had his second straight double-double and 27th this season.

-Bulls: Coach Billy Donovan said LaVine has passed all of the league’s health and safety protocols and could be available against Charlotte on Thursday. … Vucevic (hip) missed his second straight game after an MRI showed no significant damage.
+Bulls: Donovan said LaVine has passed all of the league’s health and safety protocols and could be available against Charlotte on Thursday. … Vucevic (hip) missed his second straight game after an MRI showed no significant damage.
 Donovan said the team will have a better idea of his return in the next couple days. … Troy Brown Jr. (sprained ankle) missed his eighth straight game.

 UP NEXT